gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

   functions and test classes.
 A test file may contain any combination of test functions and/or test classes.
 - Test files may be organized into test directories, which is any directory whose name begins with `test`.
 When such a directory is found, it is searched for test files and also for subdirectories whose name also begins with `test`.

-Names are matched without regards to case.

-EasyTest also loads Composer's autoloader so our project is automatically visible to our tests.

 Knowing this, we could put our tests in individual files right in our source directory.
 But let's instead keep them organized in a subdirectory named